samueljohnsegun148/timer-quiz/README.md

 ## Collaboration

 You are welcome to improve this project.
-To clone this repository, use ``` git clone  X```, where X is the link to my repository for this work [link](https://github.com/samueljohnsegun148/timer-quiz.git).
+To clone this repository, use ``` git clone  X```, where X is the [link](https://github.com/samueljohnsegun148/timer-quiz.git) to my repository for this work.